naimur-29/naimur-29/README.md

 ## Full Stack Web Developer => JavaScript | React JS | Python (Mostly for Backend)
 <!-- #### Full Stack Web Developer | JavaScript | React | Next.js Developer | Python Developer (Mostly for Backend) -->

 I am Naimur.
 I am a Full Stack Web Developer.
 I am able to do any programming-related task by handling difficult and hard situations at any time.
-I have a lot of good skills and experience in JavaScript, React JS, Next JS , HTML, CSS, SASS, Material UI, Tailwind CSS, and FastAPI(Python).
+I have good skills & experience in JavaScript, React JS, Next JS , HTML, CSS, SASS, Tailwind CSS, and FastAPI(Python).
+I also do machine learning & data analysis.
 And I can develop any website given the designs.

 - ⚡ I'm a fast learner & I can cope according to any situation.
 - 📚 I’m currently learning FastAPI, PostgreSQL & React JS.
-- 🥅 2022 Goals: Become a React JS developer.
+- 🥅 2022 Goals: Become a full stack developer.
-- 💬 Ask me about anything about programming and coding...
 - 👯 I love to watch anime on my free time & read light novels.